okekelarry/IoT-project/README.md

 ### Software: ###
 - OS - Raspbian
 - Python 2.7
-- Imgur API - A restful API based on HTTP request and Jason responses. will do the same thung a web server will do
+- Imgur API - A restful API based on HTTP request and Jason responses. will do the same thing a web server will do
 - Twilio API - Cloud communications platform for building SMS, Voice & Messaging applications

 ## setup camera: ##